BlaqueDevs/se-assignment-day-4-software-project-management-SPHESONKE0711212928/README.md

 Engagement & Rewards System
 Offline Functionality
 ## 12. What data is available regarding the market size and growth potential for your software?
-Summary of Growth Potential for Your Crime App:
+Summary of Growth Potential for my crime software:
 Public Safety Software Market: $15 billion (2022), growing at CAGR of 10.8%.
 AI for Public Safety and Security: $7.6 billion (2022), growing at CAGR of 12.2%.
 Law Enforcement Technology Market: $20.9 billion by 2027.